TuomoNieminen/CLT/README.md

 # CLT
 Central limit theorem demo (R shiny)

 Shiny is an R library for creating interactive web applications.
-This simple app demonstrated the Central Limit Theorem by allowing the user to draw samples from different probability distributions and displaying the distribution of the sample means.
+This  app demonstrates the Central Limit Theorem and sampling distributions by allowing the user to draw samples from different probability distributions and displaying the distribution of the sample means or sample medians.

-The app can be run from R:
+The is hosted [here](https://tuomonieminen.shinyapps.io/CLTdemo/) and can also be accessed locally from R:

 ```
 if(!require(shiny)) {